castle-engine/castle-engine/examples/fps_game/README.txt

 The CastleInputs unit has a list of all global shortcuts (useful to allow users to configure game keymap) in InputsAll variable.

+Oh, and the ExtraViewport in right-bottom part of the screen uses Examine camera, so the view there is fully editable.
+Try dragging with mouse, "Home" key restores comfortable initial view, and see e.g. view3dscene docs for full key/mouse controls list.